AbzRaider/vendor_nothing_thermalboost/README.md

 - Mobile Legends (ALL Regions)
 - PUBG Mobile (ALL Regions)
+- CarX Drift Racing 2
 ## Systemwide Thermal Enhancement

-The thermal throttle clamp levels have been raised from 37°C to 41.5°C, providing a more robust systemwide thermal management.
+The thermal throttle clamp levels have been raised from 37ï¿½C to 41.5ï¿½C, providing a more robust systemwide thermal management.

 ## Configuration